-Many people believe that once their lawsuit is filed in Court, the next step is trial.
+Many people believe that once they file their lawsuit in Court, the next step is trial.
 While that may be true in some states, every case that is filed in North Carolina Civil Superior Court is required to go through mandatory mediation.
 This is usually the final step before a case receives a trial date.

 In laymen’s terms, mediation is a meeting between the parties, their attorneys, and a mediator that both sides choose, where they try to get the case settled.
-At this phase of the case, most, if not all, of the discovery has been completed, and if the case does not settle at mediation, the next step is a jury trial.
+At this phase, most, if not all, discovery is complete, and if the case does not settle at mediation, the next step is a jury trial.

 Mediators Have Important Roles

 At mediation, each side presents their synopsis and argument for their case, and then the parties break into separate rooms, with the mediator going back and forth between rooms in an attempt to get the case settled.
 Your attorney will make a settlement demand, which is the starting point to begin negotiations.